 “Pennyroyal will give you fierce stomach cramps if you’re not careful.
 And if you take it every day, it could eventually kill you.”

-I leaned back in shock.
+I stared at her.
 Apparently the information Marcus had acquired about birth prevention wasn’t entirely accurate.
 “What do you suggest then?”

 She turned away from me and began rummaging around her shelves, much as she had before dressing my wounds.
 “That depends on how steadfast you are in preventing a babe.”

 “As steadfast as one can get,” I told her.

 She didn’t question me as to why, and there was no judgement in her voice when she began giving me instructions.
 “First you’ll need to soak cotton in lemon juice.”
 She placed both items on the small table in the center of the room.
 With quick hands, she sliced the lemon in half and squeezed it out over the cotton.
 Then she bunched the cotton into a tight ball and held it aloft.
 “This you’ll insert deep inside yourself before intercourse.”

 She placed more bottles onto the table, and pointed out two.
 “To ease your man’s way inside you, mix olive oil and cedar resin – I’ll write you the amounts.”

 “Combined, they can slow and even kill his seed.”

 “Should he wear a French Letter?”
 I asked, speaking of the thin membranes men sometimes wore over their members to prevent unwanted pregnancies and the spread of disease.